fperez/fperez.org-src/py4science/starter_kit.rst

 ===============

-Thanks to Chris Burns from UC Berkeley for a useful set of links and resources, and to Stefan van der Walt from U. Stellenbosch for notes on Sage and numerics.
+Thanks to Chris Burns from UC Berkeley for a useful set of links and resources, to Stefan van der Walt from U. Stellenbosch for notes on Sage and numerics, and to Gokhan Sever for a number of useful links.

 --------------